 20. download movies

-Download movies from Netflix for offline viewing during travel.
+Download movies or docs for offline viewing during travel.
 Also better on iPad.

 21. charge up